Team-Let-s-Do/Lets-Do-Wiki/docs/camping/items.md

 # Items

 ## Backpacks
-7 new Backpacks and giving 3 extra rows of storage.
+7 new Backpacks which give 3 extra rows of storage.
 That’s it!
 No additional gimmicks.
 ### Usage
-While equipped you can press `b` to open the inventory, the key can be changed in the Minecraft configuration. but you can also place the Backpack and right klick to open it.
+While equipped you can press `b` to open the inventory.
+The key can be changed in the Minecraft configuration.
+But you can also place the Backpack and right klick to open it.

+### Normal Backpacks
 <ItemList modId="camping" list={backpacks} />
 export const backpacks = [
 {